From the Cordyline plant family, of which there are wide varieties, you’ll also find Cordyline Fruticosa and a sport

 - Place the plant in a shaded location and keep it moist until a strong rooting system is established.

 - One roots form place them in individual pots.

 Cordyline Red Sister Plant Pest Or Diseases

 Make sure to regularly monitor the plant for pests, particularly mealybugs, scales, and spider mites.

-Spray the lower and upper leaf surfaces using insecticidal soap or Neem oil to eliminate the pests.
+Spray the lower and upper leaf surfaces using insecticidal soap or organic Neem oil to eliminate the pests.

 Leaf spot, root and stem rot, and bacterial leaf are a few diseases, which may infect this plant.

 There isn’t much to do to save the plant if it develops a bacterial infection.
 Discard it immediately.